-Depending on the settings (Matching settings, using models without mapping entry), it can be configured if two models have the same matching score, which one is taken.
+Depending on the settings (Matching settings, using models without mapping entry / no DB entry), it can be configured if two models have the same matching score, which one is taken.

 Just a few hints at the very beginning